dailydotdev/docs/docs/intro.md

 We take over 600 tech news sources, find the best articles on each of them and put those articles into a single feed.
 You can then tailor this feed to your interests and specialisms using tags!

-Above all, we help you save time finding high quality articles so you can stay up to date (and stay ahead of the curve) as a developer.
+Above all, we help you save time finding high-quality articles so you can stay up to date (and stay ahead of the curve) as a developer.

 <iframe width="700" height="400" src="https://www.youtube.com/embed/igZCEr3HwCg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>